-But you can use, what is called Taylor expansion or Taylor series expansion.
-To find out what is rho u at x plus delta x, this is rho u evaluated at x plus d d of rho u evaluated at x time delta x plus half d dx square d square x dx square times delta x square plus so on.
-Now, we are going to drop all the higher order terms.
+Now, we are going to drop all the higher terms.
 So, we are going to restrict only to this order.
-So, if you want write down and likewise you can write down at the directions, mass in at y is rho v delta x delta z at face y, mask out at y plus delta y is rho v delta x delta z at y plus delta y.
-And then mass in at face z is rho double w delta x delta y, mass out at rho w.

-Now, we going to use this equation d rho d t plus summation over all outlets rho A v minus summation over inlets rho A v is zero.
-So, d rho dt plus.
+So, if you want to write down and likewise you can write down other directions, mass in at y is rho v delta x delta z at face y, mass out at y plus delta y is rho v delta x delta z y plus delta y.
+And then mass in at face z is rho w delta x delta y, mass out at rho w.
+Now, we going to use this equation d rho dt plus summation over all outlets rho A V minus summation over inlets rho A V is zero, so d rho dt plus.

 Now, let us look at all the three faces separately.
-For the face at x, the outlet well mass flow rate is rho u at x times delta y delta z plus d dx of rho u at x, I am sorry its delta y delta z times delta x that is the Taylor series expansion.
-We are neglecting higher order terms, minus this inlet flow rate in the x face which is rho u at x times y delta y z.

-Similarly, you can write down for other two faces, plus rho v at y delta x delta z plus d dy of, after having Taylor expanded, rho v at y delta times delta x delta z times delta y.
-This delta y comes from the Taylor expansion, minus the inlet which is rho v at y times delta y delta z plus the z face rho w at z times delta z, delta x delta y plus d dz of rho w valuated at z times delta y delta x delta y k times delta z, which comes from the trailer expansion, minus rho w z times delta x delta y is equal to zero.
+For the face at x, the outlet well mass flow rate is rho u at x times delta y delta z plus d dx of rho u at x, let us delta y delta z times delta x that is the Taylor series expansion.
+We are neglecting higher order terms minus, this inlet flow rate in the x face which is rho u at x times delta y delta z.
+Similarly, you can write down for other two faces plus rho v at y delta x delta z plus d dy of, after having Taylor expended rho v at y delta times delta x delta z times delta y this delta y comes from the Taylor expansion, minus the inlet which is rho v at y times delta y delta z plus the z face rho w at z times delta z sorry delta x delta y plus d dz of rho w, evaluated at z times delta y delta x delta y times delta z which comes from the Taylor expansion minus rho w z times delta x delta y this equals to zero.

-Now we can see that several terms are going to cancel away.
-For example, these two terms will cancel, these two terms will cancel, and these two terms will cancel leaving us with only this term.
-Now, if you see all these terms are multiplied by the volume and this term is also multiplied by the volume, if you remember which we wrote earlier, is delta v is nothing but, delta y delta z and del times delta x.
-So, you can divide the entire equation by delta x, delta y, delta z, to give simple expression for the mass conservation d dx of rho u plus d dy rho v plus d dz of rho w is zero.
+Now, we can see that several terms are going to cancel away.
+For example, these two terms will cancel, these two terms will cancel, and these two terms will cancel, leaving us with only this term.
+Now, if you see all these terms are multiplied by the volume and this term are also multiplied by the volume.
+If you remember which we wrote earlier, delta v is nothing but delta y delta z and del times delta x.
+So you can divide the entire equation by delta x delta y delta z to give simple expression for the mass conservation d dx of rho u plus d dy of rho v plus d dz of rho w is zero.